Reviews Archive

 Master System - Faultless scrolling

-Spectrum - The scrolling here is push screen and so is certainly worse than the preceding versions, it's relatively fast though so only has a small negative effect on game play (mostly when you're flying diagonally) but does make the game look uglier in motion.
-The scrolling is much smarter than in the Amstrad version as it will scroll once and stay in place when you move forwards or jump (more on this in the Amstrad section below)
+Spectrum - The scrolling here is push screen, and so is certainly worse than the preceding versions, it's relatively fast though so it only has a small negative effect on gameplay (mostly when you're flying diagonally) but does make the game look uglier in motion.
+The scrolling is much smarter than in the Amstrad version as it will scroll once and stay in place when you move forwards or jump (more on this in the Amstrad section below).

-Amstrad - The scrolling in this version is horrendous, it's push screen, choppy and very slow, you often jump causing the screen to slowly scroll upwards only to have it slowly scroll down again as you drop (this means that much of the time you have an up and down effect going on with the scrolling as you move), in this case the scrolling is so bad that it seriously effects game play
+Amstrad - The scrolling in this version is horrendous, it's push screen, choppy and very slow, you often jump causing the screen to slowly scroll upwards only to have it slowly scroll down again as you drop (this means that much of the time you have an up and down effect going on with the scrolling as you move).

 Winner Is: Draw between Master System and NES